GregoryAlbouy/elm-backend-integration/README.md

 It demonstrates how to:

-- Instanciate a headless Elm app using `Platform.worker` to be used in any context
+- Instantiate a headless Elm app using `Platform.worker` to be used in any context
 - Communicate with an Elm app using flags, incoming ports and outcoming ports
 - Properly type an Elm app from TypeScript's perspective